Multimodal-enhanced Federated Recommendation: A Group-wise Fusion Approach: Group-wise Fusion for Multimodal-enhanced FR ( )

-\textbf{Map group-level multimodal features into preference space.} Given the group-level multimodal features $\{Q_l\}_{l=1}^g$, we map them into the preference space via aggregated group prediction functions.
-Specifically, we obtain the group prediction function by averaging client functions within each group, $\overline{P}_l = \text{AvgPooling}(\{P_u\}_{u \in G_l})$, and apply $\overline{P}_l$ to $Q_l$ to generate the group’s preference representation,
+After obtaining group-level multimodal features $\{Q_l\}_{l=1}^g$, the next step is to project them into the preference space to make them usable for client-side training.
+This projection allows the multimodal representations, which encode rich item information, to be aligned with how users express preferences in each group.
+Specifically, we obtain the group prediction function by averaging client functions within each group, $\overline{P}_l = \text{AvgPooling}(\{P_u\}_{u \in G_l})$.
+This function captures the overall decision patterns of users in the group, reflecting their shared tendencies in ranking and evaluating items.
+We then apply $\overline{P}_l$ to the group-level multimodal features $Q_l$ to generate the group’s preference-aligned representation,

-Once the group's preference representations $\{E_{\mathcal{M}\_l}\}_{l=1}^g$ are obtained, the server would distribute them to clients for improving the local model's training.
+Once the group's preference representations $\{E_{\mathcal{M}\_l}\}_{l=1}^g$ are obtained, the server will distribute them to the clients to improve local model's training.